browserengineering/book/book/animations.md

-With this implementation, multiple paint commands will sometimes end up in the same composited layer, but the ancestor effects don't *exactly* match, they won't.
-Now let's do one better, and place entire display list *subtrees* that aren't animating together.
+With this implementation, multiple paint commands will sometimes end up in the same composited layer, but if the ancestor effects don't *exactly* match, they won't.
+Let's improve on that by placing entire display list *subtrees* that aren't animating together.

 So far, every internal node (ones that aren't leaves) of our display list runs in the draw phase, while every paint command runs in the raster phase.
 But some internal nodes (visual effects) can't be animated.
-So we can run them in the raster phase, which will reduce the number of composed layers even more.
+So we can run them in the raster phase, which will reduce the number of composited layers even more.

 To implement this, we'll first need a way to signal that a visual effect *needs compositing*, meaning that it may be animating and so its